Gualdimar/MonkeyC-Ghidra-Plugin/README.md

 **Note:** This plugin focuses on **Disassembly** and **Static Analysis**.
 It does not currently implement P-Code semantics for the Decompiler view.

+You can read more about binary structure in the [research documentation](doc/prg.md)

 ## Features

 *   **Automatic Loader:** Automatically detects valid Monkey C (`.prg`) files and loads them into memory.